Thato17/McBride-Enterprise/README.md

 This is my first project I have ever done.
 It is centered around a fictional company; McBride's Enterprise.
 Data was pulled from PowerBi's sample dataset.
 A preview of the dashboard can be observed below.

+INSIGHTS:
+* From the 3rd Quarter to 4th Qaurter, COGS (Cost of Goods Sold) doubled across all countries.
+This in turn caused a decrease in profits for USA, Mexico and France.
+The product which spiked in cost is normal paper, it cost more than double to sell in that time period.
+* Germany and Canada are the only countries that increased their profits from 3rd quarter to 4th quarter.
+Germany increased sales to $3.11 million from $1.89 million while Canada increased sales to $3.48 million from $2.52 million.
+These increase in sales helped offset theincrease in COGS.

 Overview Page:
 ![McBride's Enterprise Overview Page](https://user-images.githubusercontent.com/114568832/197755465-90aca8ef-2d96-4284-b43b-1b541dba5d9f.png)